percona/k8spg-docs/docs/data-insert.md

 );
 ```

+!!! tip

+    If the schema has not been automatically set to the one you created, set it manually using the following SQL statement:

+    ```sql
+    SET schema 'demo';
+    ```

+    Replace the `demo` schema name with your value if you used another name.

 ## Insert the data

 PostgreSQL does not have the built-in support to generate random data.
 However, it provides the `random()` function which generates random numbers and `generate_series()` function which generates the series of rows and populates them with the numbers incremented by 1 (by default).